 7. There is poor allowance for those who don’t drive (pedestrians and cyclists) at the intersection and station.

 Talking to people has given us valuable insights into our different customers’ point of view, their travel experiences and sense of place and community.
-It has provided the Transport Agency with an important piece of the puzzle in understanding what the issues are and how these might be addressed.
+It has provided the Waka Kotahi with an important piece of the puzzle in understanding what the issues are and how these might be addressed.